lewdry/lewdry/README.md

-Hi, I’m **Lewis**, I'm a passionate about open data and the public domain.
-I am currently whittling away on Dharawal land in NSW. 🌲 🌳 🪵
+Hi, I’m **Lewis**, I'm passionate about open data and the public domain.
+I am whittling away on Dharawal land in NSW. 🌲 🌳 🪵

 ## Skills & Tech